Norberto-Perez1/Examining-traffic-inside-a-network/README.md

 ![ping and traffic](https://github.com/user-attachments/assets/33330ea1-2078-4b55-bb26-5e058ee564ca)

 <p>
-In this step we will try to ping the linux-vm from our microsoft-vm using powershell and observe the traffic created inside of the icmp filter.
+In this step, we will ping the linux-vm from our windows-vm using PowerShell and observe the ICMP traffic captured by Wireshark.
 To be able to ping the linux-vm we will need it's private IP, this can be found by going to Virtual Machines inside of the azure portal and selecting the linux-vm.
 Search and open "Windows PowerShell", once you are inside type "ping 10.0.0.5"(in this case 10.0.0.5 is the private IP address otherwise type the one you copied instead) and hit enter.
 Now traffic has appeared showing request from the windows-vm and replies from the linux-vm.
 </p>
 <br />